 Media and Entertainment companies require highly scalable batch computing resources to enable accelerated and automated processing of data as well as the compilation and processing of files, graphics, and visual effects for high-resolution video content.
 Use AWS Batch to accelerate content creation, dynamically scale media packaging, and automate asynchronous media supply chain workflows.

 AWS Batch provides content producers and post-production houses with tools to automate content rendering workloads and reduces the need for human intervention due to execution dependencies or resource scheduling.
-This includes the scaling of compute cores in a render farm, triggering spot market compute instances, and coordinating the execution of disparate steps in the process.
+This includes the scaling of compute cores in a render farm, utilizing Spot Instances, and coordinating the execution of disparate steps in the process.

 AWS Batch accelerates batch and file based transcoding workloads by automating workflows, overcoming resource bottlenecks, and reducing the number of manual processes by scheduling and monitoring the executing of asynchronous processes, then triggering conditional responses to scale resources for a given workload when necessary.